elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Total value of all Complete Sets that exist across all Markets the specified Universe, priced in [attoETH](#atto-prefix), as an unsigned 256-bit integer.
+* (string) Total value of all Complete Sets that exist across all Markets the specified Universe, priced in [attoETH](#atto-prefix), as a stringified unsigned integer.

 ### augur.api.Universe.getParentPayoutDistributionHash(p, callback)